sparklabnyc/tropical_cyclones_educational_attainment_2022/README.md

 ## Project Description

-This dataset and code is used for the paper
+This dataset and code is used for the paper "Disruption to Test Scores after Hurricanes in the United States"

 ## Code